AeroMGJ/simon-game/readme.md

     1) Game is over once the computer and player color patterns aren't the same.
     2) There needs to be a comparison function always checking during the player's guess.
     2) It's all about geting the highest score possible

+## Planned Future Enhancements
+1) Get game to be fully functional
+2) Optimize CSS for more realistic buttons and animations
+3) Have quicker and more pleasant sounds